Jbleezy/BO1-Reimagined/README.md

 ## TODO
 * Make all HUD D-Pad input text align in the center
+* Use weaponOptions.csv for multiple camos
+* Use WaW pap camo for all weapons on Der Riese except Wunderwaffe
 * Add death hands from BO2 when you die
 * Make players drink perks correctly in third person (fixed in BO2)
 * Change perk bottle weapons to only use one weapon file using worldModel and gunModel